 The kit is mainly Icom.
 There's an Icom 7700 which either feeds the Cushcraft R8 or via a Hamware.de auto balanced tuner, the McCoy doublet.
-Presently out of action - Finals Blown!!!
+This is my main PSK31 seetup.

 An Icom 7200 has recently joined the selection as a mains powered Grab and Go kit that is set up for PSK (via USB) or SSB.

-A couple of HTs for Pedestrian or Bicycle Mobile 2 metre work, round out the pile.
+A couple of HTs for Pedestrian or Bicycle Mobile 2 metre work, rounds out the pile.

-Portable antennas are either a Buddipole setup or a 33' telescopic pole supporting an inverted Vee.
+Portable antennas are either a Buddipole setup or a 33' telescopic pole supporting a Windom.

 Besides belonging to the NZART and ARRL, I really enjoy being in the EPC, DMC and PODXS 070 clubs, especially the latter.
 They support PSK and/or digital modes and have a range of activities and challenging awards.
 For me, the PODXS 070 club is preferred because it is based in the USA and I have more success working there, although there's good access to Europe at most times.

 10-10# 76528, DMC# 4990, EPC# 11782, GQRP# 13229, PODXS 070# 1476, DXDA# 3718